isair/isair/README.md

 #### 🌱 Other recent projects

 [dotfiles](https://github.com/isair/dotfiles)
-🖥️ Set up a new machine or your cloud dev environment with one command.
-Run daily maintenance, back-up, and restore.
+🖥️ Backup your packages, apps, and configurations directly to git in the form of profiles.
+Set up any new (virtual) machine using a profile in one line.
+Share profiles between multiple machines.
+Configure auto update, clean-up, and back-up.
+Works for all linux flavors, Mac OS, and Windows.

 #### ⚡ All projects